 During Level II Fieldwork students will participate as entry-level OTAs with duties and skills commensurate with service competency.
 The Level II Fieldwork experiences are in two different settings.
 It is not customary to have a Level I and Level II experience at the same site.
-Students may participate in one (1) non-traditional experience.
+Students may participate in one (1) non-traditional experience and are required to pass placements in an adult rehabilitation, psychosocial, and pediatric setting to meet ACOTE standards for program completion.

 All OTA students must complete 16 weeks of Level II Fieldwork within 18 months following completion of the didactic portion of the program.
 Fieldwork Level II is only offered spring semester.